JetBrains/amper/docs/src/cli/index.md

 source ~/amper-completion.sh
 ```

-You should now have tab completion available for Amper subcommands, options, and option values.
+You should now have tab completion available for Kargo subcommands, options, and option values.

-## Updating Amper to a newer version
+## Updating Kargo to a newer version

-Run `./amper update` to update the Amper scripts and distribution to the latest released version.
+Run `./amper update` to update the Kargo scripts and distribution to the latest released version.
-Use the `--dev` option if you want to try the bleeding edge dev build of Amper (no guarantees are made on these builds).
+Use the `--dev` option if you want to try the bleeding edge dev build of Kargo (no guarantees are made on these builds).

 See `./amper update -h` for more information about the available options.